Kendall Jenner's KUWTK Special Cut-Out Look Is From Early 2010s & It’s Trending On TikTok

 It’s no surprise then that the look is also blowing up on TikTok — where nostalgic trends and archive fashion reign — where people are both delighted and puzzled by Jenner’s outfit.
 One user said, “I love this skirt.
 I just don't get why it's paired with a white tank.”
 She continued, in a separate video: “I have one just like that from Zara that I bought for $5.”
 Other commenters were pleased with the high-low combo, saying they “love extra pieces being toned down with basics.”

-Users on the app were also pointing out that the skirt — and matching top! — is available on 1st Dibs, a luxury resale e-commerce site, for a casual $10,653.79 (£7,713.70).
-You’re welcome to make a bid now if you happen to be a size 8 and have a high credit limit.
+Users on the app were also pointing out that the skirt — and matching top! — is available on 1st Dibs, a luxury resale e-commerce site, for a casual $10,653.79 USD.
+You’re welcome to make a bid now if you happen to be a size 4 and have a high credit limit.